0xsend/super-send-token/docs/rewards-wrapper-vault.md

 - Pool views: pool(), unitsOf(address)

 ## 9) Units update strategy
-- On mint/deposit: compute new units = convertToAssets(balanceOf(receiver)) and pool.updateMemberUnits(receiver, uint128(newUnits)).
-- On burn/withdraw: same for owner.
+- On depositAssets: add convertToAssets(sharesMinted) to the user’s aggregated assets and updateMemberUnits(user, floor(sumAssets)).
-- On transfer: recompute for from and to.
-If balance is zero, units become zero.
+- On withdrawAssets: subtract convertToAssets(sharesBurned) and update units accordingly (floor).
+- No transfer path to handle.
-- Casting and rounding: floor on convert/preview; cast to uint128; add guardrails against overflow (practical ranges only).
+- Casting and rounding: use ERC4626 preview/convert and floor; cast to uint128; add guardrails against overflow (practical ranges only).

 ## 10) Multi-vault aggregation (optional)
 - Preferred for clarity: one wrapper and pool per target vault.
 - If aggregation is desired: maintain a set of target vaults; store per-vault positions; units = sum(convertToAssets_per_vault(balance_per_vault)).
 This adds complexity and must respect gas limits.

-## 11) Distribution policy
+## 11) Distribution policy (ensure flowRate is large enough)
-- Continuous: superToken.distributeFlow(pool, flowRate), where flowRatePerUnit = floor(totalFlowRate / totalUnits).
-Design flows to avoid flowRatePerUnit=0.
+- Continuous (preferred): superToken.distributeFlow(pool, flowRate), with flowRate sized from the 3% annual budget converted to SENDx via oracle.
+  - Guard: only start/continue flow while floor(flowRate / totalUnits) >= 1 wei/sec per unit.
+If not, pause/switch to periodic until the budget or TVL makes it viable.
-- Periodic: superToken.distribute(pool, amount) and/or claimAll; remainders from integer division accumulate until claim.
+- Periodic (fallback): superToken.distribute(pool, amount) and/or claimAll; compute amount for the period from the 3% annual budget in SENDx.
-- Reconcile-before-distribute (optional guard): ensure latest balances are reflected by updating units for addresses with recent balance changes.
+- Oracle-driven budget: total3PercentPerYearInSENDx = oracle(asset→SENDx, Σ_v convertToAssets(contractSharesInVault[v])) × 0.03.

-## 12) Security considerations
+## 12) Security and validation
+- Vault validation: require SendEarnFactory.isSendEarn(vault) and IERC4626(vault).asset() == asset.
 - Reentrancy: guard deposit/withdraw paths and pool updates; use checks-effects-interactions.
 - Approvals: use safe approve patterns (forceApprove) to the target vault.
 - Slippage: respect preview* and max*; handle zero/edge amounts; ensure sufficient liquidity for withdraw.
-- Access control: only wrapper updates units; no user ability to update units directly.
+- Access control: only the aggregator updates units; no user ability to update units directly.

 ## 13) Gas and rounding
 - Unit updates are O(1) per affected account; no loops over all members.